Parents and supporters

 - Funding – has the student you’re supporting opened a student bank account and applied for Student Finance?

-- Orientation – students get access to our online orientation programme in mid-August via their personal email address.
+- Orientation – students get access to our online orientation programme in late August via their personal email address.
 Orientation includes important information about digital learning support, our Student Life services, as well as helpful tips on managing your mental health and meeting new people.

 Other key dates